Enalean/tuleap-documentation-en/languages/en/administration-guide/customisations.rst

     sometext.txt is a file name that contains the piece of text itself.

 To customise the content of a given script for your site go through the following steps:

-    - Centos6: under /etc/tuleap create the site-content directory if it doesn't exist.
+    - under /etc/tuleap create the site-content directory if it doesn't exist.
-    - Other OS: under /etc/codendi create the site-content directory if it doesn't exist.

-For each piece of text that you want to customize, copy the original sometext.txt file under the /etc/tuleap/site-content/ with the exact same path.
-For instance if you want to customise the introductory text of the home page, copy /usr/share/tuleap/site-content/en_US/homepage/welcome_intro.txt into /etc/site-content/en_US/homepage/welcome_intro.txt and edit it as you like.
+For each piece of text that you want to customize, copy the original sometext.txt file under the ``/etc/tuleap/site-content/`` with the exact same path.
+For instance if you want to customise the introductory text of the home page, copy ``/usr/share/tuleap/site-content/en_US/homepage/welcome_intro.txt`` into ``/etc/site-content/en_US/homepage/welcome_intro.txt`` and edit it as you like.
 Be careful that some of these files contain PHP scripting that you probably want to preserve in your customised version.
 Deleting the PHP scripting could break the entire PHP scripts.